gisn8/update_chrome_debian_linux/README.md

-A quick script to downlaad and install the latest Chrome version.
+A quick script to download and install the latest Chrome version.
 Recommend to run weekly via crontab.